If it can’t be measured, does it exist? Ah, the existential side of content marketing.

-Who would the TLI not be good for?
+Q: Who would the Thought Leadership Index™ not be good for?

 The more a company is focused on the long-term future and building a position of strength for the company, the more likely it is that the TLI is the right thing for it.
 Brands that are focused on short-term results or do not have a long-term objective of being seen as a thought leader probably would not invest in the index.
 They’re typically more focused on what we call campaign marketing.
 If thought leadership isn’t something the brand has set as a primary goal, then the TLI is a metric that wouldn’t have a great deal of value.

-Will the TLI solve content marketing’s holy-grail search for measurement?
+Q: Will the Thought Leadership Index™ solve content marketing’s holy-grail search for measurement?